Rolong

-The Rolong (pronounced //ˈrɒlɒŋ/; also known as the Barolong/) are a Tswana people subgroup native to Botswana and South Africa.
+The Rolong (pronounced //ˈrɒlɒŋ/; also known as the Barolong/) are a Batswana people principal tribe native to Botswana, Namibia, Lesotho, and South Africa.

 Etymology

 The Rolong people's name originated from the clan's first kgosi (king, chief) Morolong, who lived around 1270–1280.
 The ancient word rola, meaning metal forging and hammering, is believed to be the origin of Morolong's name.

 History

 Origins

-Most Tswana people can trace their roots back to the Barolong, first recorded in 1150.
+Most Batswana people can trace their roots back to the Barolong, first recorded in 1150.
 In 1300, the Rolong were located in the southwestern Transvaal; then, in 1400, they moved south and settled between the Molopo and Vaal Rivers.

-In 1450, a small group within the Barolong, based in Magogoe, took it upon themselves to travel northwest into Botswana.
-The remaining Barolong responded with "Ba ka ya" ("They can depart"), and from this statement the traveling group became an established branch now referred as the Bakaa.
+In 1450, a small group within the Barolong, took it upon themselves to travel northwest into Botswana.
+The remaining Barolong responded with "Ba ka ya" ("They can depart"), and from this statement the travelling group became an established branch now referred as the Bakaa.
 Not long after, a second group separated themselves from the Barolong, albeit not travelling along the same path as the Bakaa, and established themselves as the Bakgwatheng in Molepolole by 1500.